OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

 <http://cmt#Author> EquivalentTo <http://ekaw#Person> and (<http://ekaw#authorOf> some <http://ekaw#Multi-author_Volume>)
 ```

 It is similar to situation as before.
 Being an authors of multi-author volume means such a person is an author.
 However, it would be better to call such an author as **multi-author volume author**.
-We evaluate it as *partly true*.
+We evaluate it as *partly false positive*.
 Subsumption relation would be more fitting (i.e. Author subsumes person which is author of multi-author volume).

 ```
 3. Author is the same as person which is author of paper.